EqualiSea

 As I walked into the room and found a chair, I was excited to hear about the progress women have been making as governors.
 But also being a realist, I knew not to get my hopes too high—given that the number of women in other political offices, such as congress, has been increasing at a pace so slow it hardly seems to be moving at all.

 My naïve hopes were dashed right off the bat.
-It turns out that female representation in governorships hasn’t just flatlined—it’s actually fallen in recent years.
+It turns out that women’s representation in governorships hasn’t just flatlined—it’s actually fallen in recent years.
 The record stands at 9 women simultaneously serving as governor (in both 2004 and 2009), which has dropped to the 6 women currently serving.
-Put another way, only about 11% of our current governors are female, which is 33% less than 12 years ago.
+Put another way, only about 11% of our current governors are women, which is 33% less than 12 years ago.
 Those stats aren’t great.
 At all.

 What is going on?
 Why aren’t there more women in the mansion?